xbmc/repo-scripts/script.tv.show.next.aired/README.txt

 all other id's and properties in the default script window are optional and not required by the script.

-IV) force an update of the nextaired database, this will rescan your tv shows and re-scrape all nextaired info:
+IV) To force an update of the nextaired database ahead of its next scheduled time:
 RunScript(script.tv.show.next.aired,force=True)

+To force an update as well as reset all the existing data (forcing a fresh scan of everything) use the reset option:
+RunScript(script.tv.show.next.aired,reset=True)

-the force update option is also available in the addon settings.
+The force update and reset options are also available in the addon settings.